- Small business

 Quicken is a personal finance management tool that, funny enough, was formally part of Intuit, a company that is currently owning Quickbooks.
-A quicken is a software dedicated to individuals that want to track their investments and personal finances.
+Quicken is software dedicated to individuals that want to track their investments and personal finances.

 Now that this is settled, I guess it is reasonably clear that the two products are somewhat complementary and not QuickBooks competitors.

-Even at first glance, it is very clear that Quicken and QuickBooks are not competitors, and due to the somewhat similar features, they share they can be considered alternatives.
+Even at first glance, it is evident that Quicken and QuickBooks are not competitors, and due to the somewhat similar features, they share they can be considered alternatives.
 However, don’t get fooled by appearances Quicken vs. QuickBooks makes no sense and should not be compared.

-In conclusion, if you are looking for personal finance or family budgeting tool Quicken is the tool for you; however, if you are looking for an accounting tool QuickBooks is the solution for you.
+In conclusion, if you are looking for a personal finance or family budgeting tool, Quicken is the tool for you; however, if you are looking for an accounting tool, QuickBooks is the solution.

 QuickBooks vs. FreshBooks